ASalad42/Python_API/README.md

 # Python_API

 - import requests
+- An application programming interface is a way for two or more computer programs to communicate with each other
 - practice APIs

 ## What is an API and how to use it with requests (python package)